NeoGranular/lanyon/_posts/2017-01-08-martial-god-chapter-02-01.md

 Although he was trying his best, against a battle skill which attacked without any warning, it was simply impossible to defend.
 If not for his special body, he would have long ago ceased to stand.

 However, after suffering for so long, his harvests also weren’t low.
-Every time suffered, his understanding regarding this technique would increase a little.
+Every time he suffered, his understanding regarding this technique would increase a little.
 Although it couldn’t compare to Prostate imprint, which he’d been able to study up close by exploring the Internal Energy circulation routes, he'd still managed to obtain a subtle feel of it, and he was still exploring it.

 Perhaps this was the so-called simultaneous pain and joy.